DanielStutzbach/blist/README.txt

 Known bugs and limitations
 --------------------------

-The .sort() method does not yet properly handle comparisons throwing exceptions and may crash.

-64-bit architectures are not yet supported.
+64-bit architectures should work in theory, but have not been tested.

 Objects with __del__ methods that modify the BList that triggered the __del__ may cause undefined behavior.
 While we plan to fix this, we